-Includes GarageTown, comprised of approximately 60 owners.
+\\ Includes GarageTown, comprised of approximately 60 owners.

 The Preferred Alternative would displace the Christian Faith Center, which includes a child-care center and the Pacific Christian Academy.
-The Christian Faith Center would be difficult to relocate because it consists of over 200,000 square feet of building space and numerous parking lots on an approximately 25-acre campus.
+The Christian Faith Center could be difficult to relocate because it consists of over 200,000 square feet of building space and numerous parking lots on an approximately 25-acre campus.
 The South 344th Street Alternative would displace the most businesses and employees, including the Ellenos Yogurt manufacturing facility and GarageTown, which includes approximately 60 owners.
-These properties would also be difficult to relocate due to their lot size, use, and specialized facility requirements.
-The South 344th Street Alternative would displace four religious facilities: Voice of Hope Church, Family Life Community Church, and Redwood Church of God and Tabernacle Temple of Praise, which share a building.
+These properties could also be difficult to relocate due to their lot size, use, and specialized facility requirements.
+The South 344th Street Alternative would displace four religious facilities: Voice of Hope Church, Family Life Community Church, Redwood Church of God, and Tabernacle Temple of Praise.